"Your lives are meaningless compared to Hondo!"

 The nagging question with this otherwise well executed debut has to do with Hondo's introduction to Mr. Dow, which leads to the abusive husband's demise.
 Ed Dow confronts Lane with a wanted poster--so why doesn't Hondo tell him about the full pardon he's already received from Sheridan?
 Yeah, he's a man of few words, but Lane immediately told Captain Richards about it when the fort commander brought out the same poster earlier.
 The reward is Dow's stated motivation when he and an accomplice ambush Hondo later, so this omission comes across as being a too-convenient way to set up Dow's death (and create a potential romantic interest for Lane by episode's end).

 The tensest scene in John Farrow's film is also the most effective re-enactment from it in Hondo and the Eagle Claw.
-Captured by vengeful Silva (Hondo killed Silva's brother when defending the Dows), Lane ends up staked in the desert and challenged with the Apache blood rite.
+Captured by vengeful Silva (whose brother Hondo killed while defending the Dows), Lane ends up staked in the desert and challenged with the Apache blood rite.
 The ante is actually upped on TV's Hondo, who loses his shirt and also faces torture by hot coals instead of interrogation.
 "Your dying will be slow and hard," Silva warns him.
 (Well, if that happens, we won't have a second episode, now, will we?)

 RALPH TAEGER TRIVIA:

 After HONDO's cancellation, Ralph Taeger's acting career stalled (he admitted years later that industry networking was not one of his strengths).
 He made only sporadic TV appearances before leaving Hollywood for good, but not before he took part in a legendary classic.
 In his penultimate television role, Taeger was cast in the infamous 1982 "lookalike drugs" episode from QUINCY, M.E.'s Hilarious Years, Bitter Pill.
 Taeger is on the left (on the right, of course, the great Jack Klugman).

 Taeger's appearance had changed considerably in 15 years.
 Commendably, though, no frills, and certainly no denial of the aging process on his part.
 Hondo Lane would have been proud.
 (Think Quincy could have used Hondo's help when he trashed Zagner's pill shop?)

 HONDO OPENED HOW MANY CANS OF WHOOPASS?